 Before the first course was started, my wife asked, "Should we put a doorway in the front – all we would have to do is add a few blocks inward at the open end."

 "To stop some of the wind coming from that direction and it would be useful," she replied.

-Useful? uh, oh!
+My thoughts, Useful? uh, oh!
 It should have been a clue of things to come but I was oblivious to it.
-My mind was on the wind, which to my knowledge never came from the north, but I kept that to myself.
+My mind was on the wind, which to my knowledge rarely, if ever, came from the north, but I kept that to myself.

 When we had completed the first row, doorway included, my wife said, "Should we put some reinforcement (rebar) in the walls?"

 I replied, "No, I don't think we need it.
 This is only a temporary building anyway."

 She stated, "The goats are pretty strong, and they might push it over."
 I relented.
 As we began the walls, she asked, "Should we fill the blocks, with cement?"